 What is spatial audio?

-Based on the content you're viewing on your device, your AirPods Pro or AirPods Max create a sound field.
-The field creates a consistent directional source for the sound.
+Your AirPods Pro, AirPods 3 or AirPods Max create a sound field based on the content you're listening to or watching.
+That field creates a consistent directional source for the sound.

 Requirements for spatial audio